- Legal bases for data processing

 We take seriously our responsibilities around the collection, protection and use of your personal data.
 This policy sets out what data we collect, why we collect it, and your rights and choices regarding this data.

-We keep this policy under regular review and we will place any updates on this web page.
-This policy was last updated on 3rd May 2018.
+We keep this policy under regular review and we will place any updates on this page.

 Legal bases for data processing